33 Low-Cost Ways to Promote Your Business

 Yahoo charges for local listings, but you get listed on a lot more than Yahoo if you buy their service.
 The service, called Yahoo Localworks, costs $29.99 a month and lists you in 50 directories including Yahoo Local, Yelp, WhitePages, Bing, Mapquest and more.
 The benefit of paying: You have a single location to enter your data to make it consistent and available on multiple online directories that your customers might search to find what you sell.

-- Set your business profile or page up on LinkedIn, Facebook, Google Plus and Twitter.
+- Set up your business profile or page on LinkedIn, Facebook, Google Plus,Twitter and Pinterest.
 Be sure your business profile includes a good description, keywords and a link to your website.
 Look for groups or conversations that talk about your type of products or services and participate in the conversations, but don't spam them with constant promos for what you sell.

 - If you're just starting out and don't have a business card and business stationery, have them made up -- immediately.
 Your business card, letterhead and envelope tell prospective customers you are a professional who takes your business seriously.
 Be sure to list your website address on your business card and, letterhead and any handouts you create.